 You must use your new contactless card with your PIN at least once then follow the steps below to start making contactless payments:

-- When paying for purchases of up to £30 (and increasingly up to £45 as retailers roll-out from April 2020) look for the Contactless Indicator
+- When making purchases up to £45 (and up to £100 with some retailers from 15 October 2021), look for the Contactless Indicator.

 - Touch the reader with your contactless card